helix-collective/hx-deploy-tool/README.md

+**This repo is deprecated - ongoing development is at https://github.com/helix-collective/camus2**

 # Camus2

 A small tool to automate the annoying bits of deployment, making it more likely engineers do deployments right(tm)